Data Protection Policy

 Third party provision – This section explains the circumstances under which the personal data might be shared with a third party, e.g. a government agency with the right to know.

 Concerns – This final section advises that if the employee thinks their data has been mishandled (or other’s has been) then they should report it to the employer’s appointed Data Protection Officer.
-It also states breaching this policy or the DPA may lead to disciplinary action.
+It also states breaching this policy or the GDPR may lead to disciplinary action.